massive-oss/MassiveUnit/README.md

 ### Cross Platform

 MUnit has been designed for cross platform Haxe development.
-It currently supports js, swf8, swf9, neko and c++, and the tool chain works on PC and OSX
+It currently supports js, swf, as3, neko, c++ amd java, and the tool chain works on Windows, OSX and Linux

 ### Test Metadata